MichaelMadhukalya/crimson/README.md

 # Crimson
 ## Introduction
-**Crimson** is a simple, fast, light-weight, extensible JSON parser written in Java from *scratch*.
+**Crimson** is a simple, fast, light-weight, extensible JSON parser written in Java from scratch.
 It provides full **interface** compatibility with standard Java JSON APIs.
-Crimson is thread-safe; and inerops fully with Java data structures such as: *List*, *Map*, *String* etc. It uses *UTF-8* as the default encoding scheme while serializing raw bytes for persistent storage on disk.
+Crimson interops fully with standard Java data structures such as: *List*, *Map*, *String* etc. It uses *UTF-8* as the default encoding scheme while serializing raw bytes to persistent storage on disk.

 ## Design
 Crimson uses a **recursive descent** strategy to parse inputs produced by lexical analyzer.
 A syntax checker validates input tokens in first pass looking for obvious issues such as: incorrect parenthesis match etc. On the other hand, semantic verification guards against issues such as key names not being in proper format e.g. *"key1"* as opposed to being *2E-05* or *null*.
 Finally, a recursive descent parser de-serializes input into one of the 7 data types supported in Crimson.
 We discuss more about the hierarchy of data types in the next section.